|Responsible Unit||Environmental Health & Safety|

 The procedures specified below help assure that the University community and its property are properly protected.
 Voluntary compliance with these procedures by members of the University community and their visitors and guests will make them work more easily.

 1. University Police Officers have the authority to require proof of identity of anyone on the campus.
 (See the section on “Loitering” in the student handbook.)

 2. Any faculty member of the University, employee of the University, the Brockport Auxiliary Services Corporation, the Institutional Advancement, or the Research Foundation who is in a building he or she is authorized to be in when it is officially closed, and sees someone in the building that he or she does not recognize, should ask for proof of identity and/or proof of authorization to be in that building.

 3. If the person refuses to comply with the request, the requestor should immediately telephone and inform Public Safety of that fact.

 4. If for any reason the faculty member or employee prefers to do so, he or she may call University Police and report that there is an unrecognized person in a closed building without first having asked the person for identification.

-7. No member of the College community is expected to put him/herself in jeopardy by cooperating in the implementation of this policy.
+7. No member of the University community is expected to put him/herself in jeopardy by cooperating in the implementation of this policy.
 If you are not sure of what you should do, or if a person refuses to cooperate in identifying him/herself, retreat to the nearest telephone and call University Police.